diluteoxygen/Minimal-YouTube-Player/README.md

-# Minimal YouTube Player
+# Minimal Youtube Player

 A lightweight, simplified version of a media player that is designed specifically to play YouTube videos.
 ### Features
 - Minimal interface for a clean and streamlined user experience
 - Customizable through the use of the provided source code